akincan147/elementalcss/README.md

+Bootstrap Styles Optimization
+I am undertaking a comprehensive optimization of Bootstrap styles with a focus on enhancing readability, stability, and consistency across all variables.
+This process includes:

+Restructuring the structural comprehensibility of styles caused by Sass.

-I'm undertaking a comprehensive optimization of Bootstrap styles, focusing on enhancing readability, stability, and consistency across variables.
-This involves restructuring the Sass architecture, revising and refining all styles to ensure a cohesive and organized framework.
-Additionally, I'm making color variables more intuitive and customizable, addressing any mixed or disorganized color assignments to achieve a streamlined and user-friendly design system.
+Enhancing Color Variables: Making color variables more intuitive and customizable, while addressing any mixed or disorganized color assignments.
+The goal is to achieve a streamlined, user-friendly design system.

+Current Progress
+Layout: Pending
+Content: Currently in progress
+Forms: Pending
+Components: Pending
+Utilities and Helpers: Completed
+Next Steps

-I am currently working on integrating everything within the style.css file.
-When everything is complete, the project directory will be finished and organized.
+I am currently working on integrating all components within the style.css file.
+Once this is complete, the project directory will be fully organized and ready for use.

-Layout
-Content - Currently, this is being worked on
-Forms
-Components
-Utilities and Helpers - DONE